 Hobbies: Wake surfing, snowboarding, fitness, bracket drag racing, volleyball, motocross

-The Southern California native who lives in the Indianapolis suburb of Avon worked to find ways to compete in the next few races to keep her drive alive of qualifying for the six-race Countdown to the Champion playoff at the end of the year.
+The Southern California native who lives in the Indianapolis suburb of Avon worked to find ways to compete in the next few races to keep her dream alive of qualifying for the six-race Countdown to the Championship playoffs at the end of the year.

-Her 15-race tenure with DSR began with support of Ron Thames and the FireAde 2000 Personal Fire Suppression System that supported her for four events.
-Pennzoil and Mopar stepped in with support for three others and Albrecht’s Fast Track motorcycle shop backed her at Chicago.
+Ron Thames and the FireAde 2000 Personal Fire Suppression System stepped in and supported her for four events.
+Pennzoil and Mopar joined in with support for three others, and Albrecht’s Fast Track motorcycle shop backed her at Chicago.

-A major jolt to her career happened in August at Seattle when Papa John’s Pizza (NASDAQ: PZZA) and its founder/chairman John Schnatter joined her and DSR for its first foray into professional motorsports with a five-race sponsorship that helped to fulfill her dream of competing in the Countdown.
+A major jolt to her career happened in August at Seattle when Papa John’s Pizza joined Pritchett and DSR for its first foray into professional motorsports with a five-race sponsorship that helped to fulfill her dream of competing in her first Countdown to the Championship.

-Joining DSR brought her nitro career full circle.
-The 28-year-old earned her nitro Funny Car license with DSR 10 years ago.
+Joining DSR in 2016 brought Pritchett’s nitro career full circle, as she had earned her nitro Funny Car license with DSR 10 years prior.

-Her journey to the pinnacle of drag racing began when she and her family joined the NHRA Jr. Dragster youth racing program where she won 37 trophies between the ages of 8 and 16.
+Pritchett’s journey to the pinnacle of drag racing began when she and her family joined the NHRA Jr. Dragster youth racing program where she won 37 trophies between the ages of eight and 16.

-As soon as she was old enough Leah got behind the wheel of a full size drag race car, and continued to light-up the scoreboard in 190-mph NHRA Sportsman categories.
-At 18, she built a Nostalgia Nitro Funny car with her father Ron, a former Bonneville Salt Flats record holder, and became the first woman to run in the 5-second range in a Nostalgia Funny Car.
+As soon as she was old enough, Pritchett got behind the wheel of a full-size drag race car, and continued to light up the scoreboard in 190-mph NHRA Sportsman categories.
+At 18, she built a Nostalgia nitro Funny car with her father Ron, a former Bonneville Salt Flats record holder, and became the first woman to run in the 5-second range in a Nostalgia Funny Car.

 It wasn’t too long before her success was noticed by professional Funny Car and Pro Mod team owner Roger Burgess.
-In 2011, she moved to Atlanta to begin driving Pro Modified cars for his R2B2 racing, where she won three national events in two seasons.
+In 2011, she moved to Atlanta to begin driving Pro Modified cars for his R2B2 racing operation, where she won three national events in two seasons.